 How Do Oil-Free Air Compressors Work?

-Oil-free compressors work in the same way as their oil-lubricated counterparts – drawing in air, decreasing its volume, and forcing it into a pressurized storage tank.
+An oil free compressor works in the same way as their oil-lubricated counterparts – drawing in air, decreasing its volume, and forcing it into a pressurized storage tank.
 The difference is that no oil is used in the compression cylinder.
 Instead, lubrication and cooling are achieved by other means.

 There are a few different types of air compressors, each of which uses a different mechanism to compress air.
 The three main types are piston, rotary screw, and rotary scroll compressors.